-During discovery we carried out user research with the Standards Assurance team at GDS, who are responsible for approving digital and technology spend across government.
-We also ran interviews and contextual studies with assurance teams in government departments and found that users’ needs and the process for approving spend have evolved over time, but the tools and systems to support them haven’t.
+In discovery, we carried out user research and contextual studies with GDS and assurance teams in government departments.
+We found that users’ needs and the process for approving spend had evolved over time, but the tools and systems to support them hadn’t.

-The current tool used to log and track cases is clunky and difficult to use.
-We found that teams in GDS and departments have created their own shadow systems and workarounds to do their work.
-As a result, there’s no single source of truth for spend requests, as data lives in so many different places and in different formats.
-It’s therefore difficult for users to share data, reconcile information and carry out tasks such as producing reports.
+The tool used to log and track cases was difficult to use so teams had created their own shadow systems and workarounds.
+As a result, there was no single source of truth for spend requests because the data lived in many different places and formats.
+It was also difficult for users to share data, reconcile information and carry out tasks like producing reports.

-At the end of discovery, we held a co-design workshop with users and stakeholders to sketch ideas and produce prototypes.
-This left GDS with a set of actionable findings and something tangible to test with users at the start of alpha to validate the hypotheses we came up with.
+At the end of discovery, we held a co-design workshop with users and stakeholders to sketch ideas and create prototypes.
+This produced a set of actions and a tangible model that could be tested with users at the start of alpha.

-After a successful bid, dxw was awarded the alpha project, which has focussed on building, testing and iterating a prototype of what a new portfolio assurance tool could look like.
-We split the work into a series of design sprints which focussed on a different user group that we identified in discovery.
-This enabled us to cover a broader scope and look more closely at the competing user needs we identified.
-Through our work, we’ve helped GDS define a vision for the new tool and created a plan for moving the project into a beta phase.
+In alpha, we focussed on building, testing and iterating the prototype of what a new portfolio assurance tool could look like.
+We split the work into a series of design sprints, each of which focussed on a different user group we’d identified in discovery.
+This allowed us to cover a wide scope and look more closely at, sometimes competing, user needs.

 Our work helped GDS define a vision for the new tool and develop a plan for moving the project into beta.